‘If you told me when I was 25 that I’d end up writing about must-see European bridges, I’d have laughed in your face.

-There’s a hotel on the banks of the River where your can view the bridge while enjoy wine.
-This has absolutely nothing to do with this post, but I though you should know.
+There’s a hotel on the banks of the River where you can view the bridge while enjoying wine.
+This has absolutely nothing to do with this post, but I thought you should know.
 Useless information?
 You’re welcome.

 Do you have any other must-see European bridges to add to the list?